 No matter how remediations are triggered, you can maintain centralized visibility into the progress of all remediations and changes made to your cloud resources.

-A step-by-step demonstration of remediations in VMware Secure State
+A step-by-step demonstration of remediations in CloudHealth Secure State

-To start resolving misconfigurations detected by VMware Secure State, you begin by creating worker groups that execute actions within your control accounts.
+To start resolving misconfigurations detected by CloudHealth Secure State, you begin by creating worker groups that execute actions within your control accounts.
 The service continuously monitors the health of all workers to ensure they’re ready when needed to execute actions.
-Once workers are setup, you can quickly create new remediations to address misconfigurations detected by various security and compliance rules available within VMware Secure State.
+Once workers are setup, you can quickly create new remediations to address misconfigurations detected by various security and compliance rules available within CloudHealth Secure State.

 Rather than apply remediations broadly, sometimes you’ll need to target them to specific resources.
 For example, you may want to fix issues in your production environment before addressing other parts of your infrastructure.
 Remediations enable you to granularly target jobs based on conditions that include cloud accounts, regions, and resource tags.